What days and times are you available?

 What about no-shows and cancellations?

-If you need to cancel an appointment, please provide at least 24-hours' notice.
+If you need to cancel an appointment, please provide at least 12-hours' notice.
 This will allow me the time to get rescheduled with someone who may be waiting for an opening.
-If you no-show for an appointment, you will be charged a fee of $75.00.
+I charge a fee of $25.00 for late cancellations and $50.00 for no-shows.

 Can I email or text you between sessions?